lambdaclass/cairo-vm/docs/SPECS.md

 - relocated_ap = ap + relocation_table[1]
 - relocated_fp = fp + relocation_table[1]

-For `ap` and `fp` we use segment 1 since it is the execution segement
+For `ap` and `fp` we use segment 1 since it is the execution segment.

+### Public Input

+Its the output of the of the VM execution and the input for the verifier.
+For its creation, it uses the VMs public memory information to create a `Vec<PublicMemoryEntry>` which represents the public memory. `PublicMemoryEntry` has an `address`, a `page` and a `value`.

+### CairoPie

+Like [Public Input](#public-input), this output will also be used as an input in the VM itself.
+It includes a `CairoPieMemory` which is a simplified version of the VM memory and it is possible to easily create it from it.
+It is simplified in the sense that it only contains the address-value pairs of the memory, and nothing else.